23 Creative Ways to Boost Team Morale

 Mondays can be tough.
 So instead of jumping head-on into work on Monday mornings, take your team to visit various local coffee shops and just relax for about half an hour.
 Maybe you’ll talk about work, maybe you’ll talk about your weekends — the goal is simply to start off the week on a positive note and boost morale for the rest of the day and week.
-Have a remote team?
-Online coffee classes are a fun way to do a virtual coffee chat while learning roasting, brewing and pouring techniques from a talented barista.

 20. Taco Truck Tuesday